 Mélenchon is not expected to make the second round of the presidential vote when Hollande will need his supporters to win.

 Similarly, Sarkozy is struggling to consolidate his right flank.
-The Front nationale‘s Marine Le Pen is seen as tougher on law and order issues and more adamant about restricting immigration than the president.
-She is also an economic nationalist, advocating a French exit from the European single currency and free trade areas as well as NATO.
+The Front national‘s Marine Le Pen is seen as tougher on law and order issues and more adamant about restricting immigration than the president.
+She is also an economic nationalist, advocating a French exit from the European single currency and free-trade areas as well as NATO.

 Le Pen and Mélenchon appeal to the same constituencies: retirees who fear reductions in their pensions and low wage laborers who either have seen their factories shutter and jobs disappear or fear that it will happen to them soon.

 Across the political spectrum, candidates have laid the blame on globalization and “savage competition,” as President Sarkozy put it, from overseas.
 He said “no” in March “to a Europe that opens up its markets when others don’t.”

 It’s not very convincing for the conservative president to rally against the evils of the “freewheeling Anglo-Saxon model” of international finance and trade as his rivals do when he simultaneously urges the French to work harder for lower wages to boost their nation’s competitiveness relative to other eurozone states, like Germany.

 “The German economy chose to prioritize jobs, jobs, jobs,” Sarkozy said in January.
 “If it worked for them,” he wondered, “why wouldn’t it work for us?”

 For starters, the French enjoy a 35 hour workweek and five weeks of legally mandated vacation per year.
 That is besides national holidays and plus compensatory time off for working overtime.
 That should amount to fifty days of paid vacation on average per year but combined cleverly with “bridges” over workdays that fall between off days, most French actually have a week off nearly every month.